GDPR data subject rights & right to information

 Conclusion of the request for information

-With their right to information, the data subject is also entitled to a copy of this information.
-However, this must not be understood in a way that allows the data subject to "access" all personal data.
+The Affected parties With his or her right of access, the data subject is also entitled to a copy of this information.
+However, this must not be understood in a way that allows the data subject to "access" all of their personal data.
 For example, no data may be disclosed that concerns persons other than the applicant or internal business secrets.
 For this reason too, a thorough process must be in place that also prevents unauthorized data from flowing to the applicant.

-Once the process has been completed and all the necessary information has been compiled, the North Rhine-Westphalia supervisory authority believes that this should only be sent to the applicant by post.
-Sending it by e-mail is too insecure.
+Once the process has been completed and all the necessary information has been compiled, the applicant should, in the opinion of the Supervisory authority North Rhine-Westphalia can only be delivered by post.
+Sending by e-mail is too insecure.
 However, if you have set up measures to ensure the secure electronic transfer of data, this method may also be permissible.